spaceboats/spaceboats.github.io/_posts/2015-05-06-final-blog.md

 Nick and Monica have continued working on a web app to demonstrate how focus can be placed on building the application rather than the process of retrieving data from different transit agencies on the back end.
-The web application uses a Flask framework, Python for the server side, JQuery for the client side, and HTML/CSS formatting.
-It currently has a ‘home’ link linking to the busbus repository on GitHub, a ‘datastream’ link, and a ‘search’ link.
+The web application uses a Flask framework, Python for the server side, jQuery for the client side, and HTML/CSS formatting.
+It currently has a "home" link linking to the busbus repository on GitHub, a "datastream" link, and a "search" link.

 <img src="/assets/{{page.id}}/web_homepage.jpg" alt="Web-sample Homepage" style="display:block; margin-left:auto; margin-right:auto; width: 100%;"/>

-The ‘datastream’ link displays current arrivals in Lawrence, KS by bus route, stop name, and headsign, and refreshes every five seconds.
+The "datastream" link displays current arrivals in Lawrence, KS by bus route, stop name, and headsign, and refreshes every five seconds.
 This was accomplished by querying busbus for arrivals based on the Lawrence Transit provider id and a start and end time as parameters.
-The data is then placed in a table which appears on the screen, and the whole function is ran again after a timeout on a continuous loop to ‘stream’ the data.
+The data is then placed in a table which appears on the screen, and the whole function is ran again after a timeout on a continuous loop to "stream" the data.

 <img src="/assets/{{page.id}}/web_datastream.jpg" alt="Web-sample Datastream" style="display:block; margin-left:auto; margin-right:auto; width: 100%;"/>